Is My Landlord Responsible For Damage to My Property?

 Does the landlord cover your personal effects after a theft or a covered peril?

-If there is damage to the building, the landlord is responsible and would likely be covered through a landlord insurance plan.
+If the building is damaged, the landlord is responsible and would likely be covered through a landlord insurance plan.

 Renters insurance covers more than rental units.
 The insurance covers a house you are leasing, a studio apartment, a condo, a townhouse, a single-family home, and other attached dwellings.

-Say there’s water leaking on the ceiling from above.
+Say there's water leaking from above on the ceiling.

-Almost all your property is soaked, such as big-ticket items like your smart TV, couch, and clothing.
+Almost all of your property is soaked, including the building's big-ticket items, such as your smart TV, couch, and clothing.

-You may want your landlord to pay for your damaged personal belongings,
+You may want your landlord to pay for your damaged personal belongings.
+That's all that most renters believe.

 As mentioned earlier, unless the landlord acts as a direct assailant to your possessions, the landlord will never be responsible for replacing your possessions or chattel.